gvwilson/sdxjs/systems-programming/index.md

 ### `require` versus `import`

-In 2015, a new version of JavaScript called ES6 introduced the keyword `import` for importing modules.
+In 2015, a new version of JavaScript called ES6 introduced the keyword <span i="import vs. require; require vs. import">`import`</span> for importing modules.
 It improves on the older `require` function in several ways, but Node still uses `require` by default.
 To tell it to use `import`,